robmooney/graphviz-clm/README.md

 - Commenting/uncommenting shortcut (`Cmd-/`) support

 ## Instalation
-Move to BBEdit's language modules folder.
-If you select `BBEdit > Folders > Language Modules` in the BBEdit menu bar, the Language Modules folder will be revealed to you in the Finder.
+Copy to BBEdit's language modules folder.

+If you select `BBEdit > Folders > Language Modules` in the BBEdit menu bar, the Language Modules folder will be revealed for you in the Finder.